The minimum equipment needed to start an internet radio station is a computer, a microphone, free broadcasting software, and a streaming host.

 - Microphone: laptop built-in or phone

-- Broadcasting software: Caster.fm Broadcaster (free)
+- Broadcasting software: Caster.fm Broadcaster (free) or BUTT (free)

 - Hosting: Caster.fm free plan ($0/month)